garyfleming/product-engineering/product-engineering.md

 # Nothing is true, everything is permitted

 ^ Anyone recognise this quote?
-^ Could be seen as cynical - but really it means that we're in control of our actions and are responsible for our outcomes.
+Alamut by Vladimir Bartol ^ Could be seen as cynical - but really it means that we're in control of our actions and are responsible for our outcomes.
+When we fail to act because of an unjust law telling us not to, we allow other's reality to constrain ours.

 ---